Many of the links on this page go to photographs of the trip.

 On Good Friday Roma gets slammed with the faithful, cramming the streets en route to St. Pete's.
 Add that to the weekend tourists and the normally frantic populace and you couldn't get near a church in the whole town.
 Pagans that we are, we figured it was the best and most appropriate day to go see the ancient Roman stuff instead.

 Palentine Hill is NOT worth the 12,000 lire, about 8 U.S. dollars, to get into the park unless you have not seen any other Roman ruins ever.
-The hill top garden is cool and pretty and the view is nice.
+The hill top garden is cool and

 We tried to see a creepy crypt built by Cappuchin monks but they were off for the afternoon.
 Like Mexico's siesta, Italia takes off for lunch, around 1:30, and nobody goes back to work until 3:30 or later.
 They don't call it siesta, though they do nap and it serves the same purpose.
 In fact, it has no name at all, it's just afternoon.
 Almost everything shuts down, so we opted for a rest ourselves.